LIMUNIMI/ContextAwareAMT/README.rst

 #.
 Install Carla with ``python -m mpc2c.pycarla.pycarla.carla -d``
 #.
 Install ``jackd`` in your path
 #.
 Prepare the new dataset with the resynthesized parts: ``python run.py -d``
 #.
-If the process stops, relaunch it (it will skip the already synthesized songs)
+If the process stops, re-launch it (it will skip the already synthesized songs)
 #.
-If it fails, it's probably because Carla died in zombie process; just stop
+If it fails, it's probably because Carla crashed; just stop
-   (CTRL+C) and restart (it will skip already synthesized songs)
+   (CTRL+C) and restart (it will skip already synthesized songs); try to ``killall -9 jackd`` before restarting the process.
+#.
+After having synthesized , you can do a full check that everything has
+   correctly been synthesized by ``rm asmd_resynth.txt`` and relaunching the process ``python run.py -d``
 #.
 The datasets were split using PCA and retaining 0.89, 0.93, 0.91 of total
    variance for `train`, `validation` and `test` set respectively.